ducktrshessami/react-string-replace/readme.md

 > Aka turn a string into an array of React components

-Forked to allow the replacer function to utilize a raw match result
+Forked to allow the replacer function to utilize a raw match result array as returned from `RegExp#exec`

 ## Install